Android 13 Battery Drain

 You all saw this coming, didn’t you?
 On a serious note though, this method gave out the best mileage when it comes to rectifying the battery issue.
 But why have we listed it in the end?
 Well, it’s because upon enabling it, you will have to sacrifice some other features.

-This includes bidding adieu to the high refresh rate, the auto-sync feature, and the likes.
+This includes bidding adieu to the high refresh rate, the auto-sync feature, and the like.
 So if you are ready for this trade-off of gaining a few additional battery juices in return for a not-so-optimal usage experience, then here’s what you need to do:

-3. Now enable the toggle next to Use Battery Saver.
+2. Now enable the toggle next to Use Battery Saver.

 FIX 7: Enable Extreme Battery Saver